jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 ### Install Workflow - Your Feedback Section

 **Overall Install Workflow Assessment:**
 - Is the 14-step order logical?
-YES / NO
+YES / NO - for now yes.
+Just make changes as i mentioned above
 - Are there too many steps?
 YES / NO
 - Should any steps be combined?
 YES / NO - Which ones: _________________
 - Should any steps be split?
 YES / NO - Which ones: _________________